braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 Requesting user input through push notifications is an exciting opportunity that many companies do not take advantage of.
 In these push messages, you can not only request basic information like name, email, or number, but you could also prompt users to complete a user profile if unfinished, or even to submit feedback.

 ##### Ready to log analytics?
-Visit the section below to get a better understanding of how the flow of data should look.
+Visit the [following section](#logging-analytics) to get a better understanding of how the flow of data should look.

 ## Logging analytics

 ### Logging with the Braze API (recommended)

 Logging analytics can only be done in real-time with the help of the customer's server hitting Braze's API [users/track]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) endpoint.
-To log analytics, send down the `braze_id` value in the key-value pairs field (as seen in the screenshot below) to identify which user profile to update.
+To log analytics, send down the `braze_id` value in the key-value pairs field (as seen in the following screenshot) to identify which user profile to update.

 ![A push message with three sets of key-value pairs.
 1. "Braze_id" set as a Liquid call to retrieve Braze ID.
 2. "cert_title" set as "Braze Marketer Certificiation".
 3. "Cert_decription" set as "Certified Braze marketers drive...".][18]{: style="max-width:80%;"}

 ### Logging manually

 Logging manually will require you to first configure app groups within Xcode, and then create, save, and retrieve analytics.
 This will require some custom developer work on your end.
-The code snippets shown below will help address this.
+The following code snippets shown will help address this.

 It's also important to note that analytics are not sent to Braze until the mobile application is subsequently launched.
 This means that, depending on your dismissal settings, there often exists an indeterminate period of time between when a push notification is dismissed and the mobile app is launched and the analytics are retrieved.
 While this time buffer may not affect all use cases, users should consider the impact and if necessary, adjust their user journey to include opening the application to address this concern.